 There’s a lot of misleading advertising from lenders trying to bait people with low-interest rates.
 A mortgage broker can help you figure out what’s what and, in many cases, will be more successful in finding and negotiating the best rate for you.

-While the rate is very important, it’s not the only factor to consider in the overall cost of a mortgage.
+While the interest rate is very important, it’s not the only factor you’ll need to consider in the overall cost of a mortgage.
 For example, different lenders have different rules about how much you can prepay and when, or what happens if you need to skip a payment.

 Even more significant are mortgage breakage fees.
 Life happens, and a great number of people end up breaking their mortgage before the maturity date.
 If you have a variable rate mortgage, the breakage penalty might be a few thousand dollars.
 If you have certain varieties of fixed rate mortgage, the penalty could be in the tens of thousands of dollars.
 A good mortgage broker will make sure you understand all of these details before you sign.

-Nothing’s worse than needing a mortgage and having trouble qualifying.
-The major Canadian banks tend to have the least lenient lending policies and can be especially befuddled by people with non-standard situations, such as those who are self-employed or those who are financing an investment property.
+When you’ve started the home-buying process, nothing’s worse than needing a mortgage but running into trouble qualifying for one.
+The major Canadian banks typically have the least lenient lending policies and can be especially befuddled by people with non-standard situations, such as those who are self-employed or those who are financing an investment property.

-This is another area where a broker can help.
-With access to the big banks as well as the smaller and more specialized lenders, your broker has a lot more options to get you the financing you need.
+This is another area where mortgage brokers can help.
+With access to smaller, more specialized lenders on top of the big banks, your broker has a lot more options to get you the financing you need.
 Sometimes people find they can start with a short-term mortgage from a specialized lender then switch to a mainstream bank once they are more established.
-A mortgage broker can make this type of scenario possible.
+Mortgage brokers can make this type of scenario possible.

-A home may be the largest purchase of your life, and a mortgage is a huge financial commitment.
-It’s generally a mistake to accept the first offer that comes along or the standard house-brand mortgage from the bank you’re used to dealing with.
-There is zero risk in exploring a wider range of options, and you need a mortgage broker to do that.
+Purchasing a home (whether it’s your first or not) is likely to be the largest financial decision of your life, and a mortgage is a huge financial commitment.
+That’s why it’s generally a mistake to “jump the gun” and accept the very first offer that comes your way.
+There is zero risk in exploring a wider range of options outside of your local bank, and that often involves the aid of a mortgage broker.

-Be aware that mortgage brokers work on commission which is generally close to 1% of the value of your mortgage.
+Keep in mind that mortgage brokers work on commission which is generally close to 1% of the value of your mortgage.
 So, for example, a $400,000 mortgage comes with a $4,000 commission cheque for the broker.
 This creates an incentive for them to get you the biggest mortgage they can.
-It’s up to you to make sure you don’t overstretch yourself as a result.

 The best news is this: If you’ve built a financial plan with Planswell, you have unlimited access to our team of mortgage brokers.
 These folks are salaried professionals, not commissioned salespeople, so they will never push you to borrow more than you should.
 In fact, everything we recommend is designed to encourage your overall financial success.